Glossary

 EL (Expected Loss)

-Section titled “EL (Expected Loss)”The average loss across all scenarios — the most basic risk metric.
-Formally: the arithmetic mean of scenario losses.
+Section titled “EL (Expected Loss)”The average loss across all trials — the most basic risk metric.
+Formally: the arithmetic mean of trial losses.
 Also called burning cost.

 Discussed in: Metrics